 Truly, Learning Support is one of the best things about the MSW program.
 I don't care how good a writer someone may think they are, you'll become a better writer if you work with them.- current MSW student

 Writing Coaches focus on adherence to assignment instructions, brainstorming and outlining, paper organization, APA style, and grammar.
 Writing coaches are not editors or proofreaders; rather, coaches will teach you to develop your writing skills.

-45-minute appointments allow you to meet individually with either a writing coach (for organization, grammar and style, and APA format) or a content tutor (for course concepts and theories).
+45-minute appointments allow you to meet individually with either a writing coach (for organization, grammar, punctuation, structure, style, and APA format) or a content specialist (for course concepts and theories, approaches to application and analyzation, graduate-level study skills, time management, navigation of USC online and on-ground networks).
 In these meetings, students learn critical thinking, analysis, and writing skills essential to completing a graduate-level paper.
 Additional appointment times are available for students referred by their professors under “Professor Referral” appointments.

 Content Discussion Groups provide students in foundation-level courses with a forum to discussconcepts and theories as well as approaches to upcoming assignments.
 Please note that tutors will not discuss materials not yet covered in class.

 Group Writing Tutorials provide information about many different writing topics such as APA format, grammar, literature reviews, and paragraph structure.